No results were found...

 Here are 2 ways this could work:

-1. A sports store could use the “purchases from a specific category” trigger to promote golf equipment to people who have already bought a golf-related item.
+1. A sports store could use the Buys from category trigger to promote golf equipment to people who have already bought a golf-related item.

-2. A coffee store could use the “purchases a specific product” trigger to cross-sell its best-selling blends to people who recently bought a coffee machine.
+2. A coffee store could use the Buys specific product trigger to cross-sell its best-selling blends to people who recently bought a coffee machine.

 Timing is an important factor to get right when recommending products.
 Leave some time between the customer buying the product and recommending new ones to give them a chance to enjoy their initial purchase.